Since 2013, the IMO takes part of the International Fireball Program initiated by the American Meteor Society (AMS).

 A large team of IMO volunteers has been hard at work translating the Fireball Report Form into more than 30 languages, and the IMO is now busy publicising it to local astronomical societies and observing groups around the world.
 Large fireball events often excite local media; if such an event happens in your region you can help by telling people about the form so that they can report what they saw.

 If you would like to contribute a new translation in a language not already covered, or spot a mistake in the text of the form in your native language, please get in touch so that we can fix it, or follow the instructions to translators.

 Get your customized version of the Fireball Report Form

-The IMO Fireball Report Form can be easily customized and branded for amateur societies, observatories, institutions or other astronomical organizations who receive fireball reports and enquiries from the public (see the Turkish Uzaybimer version for example, you may need to clear your browser cache).
+The Fireball Report Form can be easily customized and branded for amateur societies, observatories, institutions or other astronomical organizations who receive fireball reports and enquiries from the public (see the French Vigie Ciel version for example).
 For more details, and to set up an account for your organization, please contact Vincent Perlerin.